 A playground for adults and kids

-You’ll find only a touch more light at Glow Golf – Australia’s first-18 hole glow in the dark mini golf course.
-UV lighting shines a new light on this family favourite activity.
+You’ll find only a touch of light at Glow Golf – Australia’s first-18 hole glow in the dark mini golf course.
+UV lighting shines a new light on this family favourite activity, and for the big kids there’s even what is possibly the world’s smallest bar for post-putt refreshments.

 Enjoy more all-ages fun at: